ngchunhon/SRTG/Rules_EN.md

  - Object can be used after completion.
  - ALL objects can be used in any instant except weapons.
- - If using weapon,
-do the settlement.
+ - If using weapon, do the settlement.

 ## Production Line

- - Production Line is used for
+ - Production Line is used for producing objects. <br>
-producing objects.
 In general, you have 4 Lines.
- - Production Line is classified as 1st Platform and 2nd Platform.
+ - Production Line is classified as <br>
+1st Platform and 2nd Platform. <br>
-(1st in upper, 2nd in lower)
+(1st in upper, 2nd in lower) <br>
-Each platform can only
-place 1 object.
+Each platform can only place 1 object.
- - When spaces are full,
+ - When spaces are full, <br>
-you dispose one of the object
-to release space.
+you dispose one of the object to release space.

 ## Distance [d]

-It is counted per head.
+It is counted per head. <br>
-The distance between you and your adjacent player is 1.
+The distance between you and your adjacent player is 1. <br>
-When counting distance,
+When counting distance, <br>
 always count the shortest one.